-- TASK 1) The Agency may consider requesting the Governing body annex the entire fishing pier into the Area. - TASK 2) The Agency may not expend funds in the structural maintenance of the pier, and should not plan for redevelopment until after structural integrity is guaranteed. - TASK 3) The Agency may redevelop pier - 1.
+- TASK 1) The Agency may consider requesting the Governing body annex the entire fishing pier into the Area. - TASK 2) The Agency may not expend funds in the structural maintenance of the pier, and should not plan for Redevelopment until after structural integrity is guaranteed. - TASK 3) The Agency may Redevelop pier - 1.
 Theme as a pedestrian friendly venue. - 2.
-The Agency may design and install overhead historic themed pier signage with self-locking gate. - 3.
+Design and install overhead historic themed pier signage with self-locking gate. - 3.
 Remove pier planters, where appropriate. - 4.
-The Agency may install historic LED lights and other amenities. - TASK 4) The Agency may fund community policing innovation bridge presence through the CPIP. - TASK 5) The Agency may review existing uses and operation to limit negative effects from end portions of pier.
+Install historic LED lights and other amenities. - TASK 4) The Agency may fund community policing innovation bridge presence through the CPIP. - TASK 5) The Agency may review existing uses and operation to limit negative effects from end portions of pier.